List of Coronation Street characters introduced in 1961: Arnold Tanner

 Arnold Tanner is the first husband of Elsie Tanner.
 In January 1961, he turned up on the doorstep of number 11 after an absence of fifteen years in order to meet his two children and ask for a divorce from Elsie so he could marry his new girlfriend Norah Dawson.
 At first Elsie refused, but was persuaded otherwise when Arnold threatened to cite her wartime romances in their divorce.
 He was last seen in June 1966.

 Dot Greenhalgh

-Dorothy "Dot" Greenhalgh (née Todd) is first seen as the long-time best friend of Elsie Tanner.
+Dorothy "Dot" Greenhalgh (also Todd) is first seen as the long-time best friend of Elsie Tanner.
 The pair worked together at Miami Modes, a local clothes shop, and eventually Dot was given a promotion to supervisor—but left soon after to work at a department store.
 Dot had several flings in her time despite being married, and in 1969, her husband Walter finally finished with her; and on top of this she lost her fancy new job.
 Miami Modes took her back, but when she stole stock and then blamed Elsie, her life in Weatherfield came to an end.
 She admitted her guilt, got the sack, and Elsie refused to speak to her ever again.